What happened in the key seats for horseracing in the general election?

 Stephanie Peacock (Labour) — Barnsley South

-The shadow sports minister, who is thought likely to retain that position in the Labour cabinet, was forecast to lose her seat in the aftermath of the exit poll but actually held off Reform to keep her seat by 4,748 votes.
-She said during a debate in October that "the future of racing must be protected for generations to come" and more recently, she spoke at the Betting and Gaming Council annual meeting in February and supported the BGC's Grand National charity bet campaign.
+The shadow sports minister, who is thought likely to take that position in the Labour cabinet, was forecast to lose her seat in the aftermath of the exit poll but held off Reform by 4,748 votes.
+She said during a debate in October that "the future of racing must be protected for generations to come".
+More recently she spoke at the Betting and Gaming Council annual meeting in February and supported the BGC's Grand National charity bet campaign.

 Thangam Debbonaire (Labour) — Bristol Central